James Dunn (actor): Television career

 In 1949, Dunn pursued a new direction as a character actor on television.
 He guest-starred in dozens of episodes of popular television series in the 1950s through mid-1960s, including Bonanza, Rawhide, Route 66, Ben Casey, and The Virginian.
 He had a regular role in the popular sitcom It's a Great Life, which aired 78 episodes from 1954 to 1956.
 Dunn played Earl Morgan, the deadbeat brother-in-law of the main character, Amy Morgan (Frances Bavier), who was always concocting get-rich-quick schemes to interest Amy's tenants, Steve Connors (William Bishop) and Denny Davis (Michael O'Shea).
 The three male comedians had good rapport and often ad-libbed their lines.
-The role required Dunn to play slapstick, which he had only done previously on stage.
+The role required Dunn to play slapstick, which he had only done previously onstage.

 In 1962, Dunn played a clown in full makeup and costume in an episode of Follow the Sun, and sang "On the Good Ship Lollipop" from his 1934 film Bright Eyes.
 In 1963 he played the character of P. J. Cunningham, the manager-driver for a music band led by Bobby Rydell, in the unsold Desilu half-hour television pilot Swingin' Together.